 OWOSSO, Mich.
 In-person classes and lab courses will resume in-full, and on-campus housing will be open to student residents, at all Baker College campuses across Michigan for the new academic year, which begins August 23, 2021.
-The decision for a full return-to-campus at Baker College – Michigan’s largest, private not-for-profit college and the top private transfer school in the state – was recently announced by Jacqui Spicer, Baker College chief operating officer and head of the College’s Pandemic Response Team.
+The decision for a full return-to-campus at Baker College – a private nonprofit college based in Michigan – was recently announced by Jacqui Spicer, Baker College chief operating officer and head of the College’s Pandemic Response Team.

 The Baker College return-to-campus plan incorporates its Michigan campus locations in: Auburn Hills, Cadillac, Jackson, Muskegon and Owosso, as well as Baker’s extension site programs at the Culinary Institute of Michigan in Port Huron and Muskegon and the Auto Diesel Institute in Owosso.
 Prioritizing the health and safety of students, faculty and staff, the plan will continue to follow the most up-to-date guidance from the CDC on preventive health measures, including face coverings, social distancing and hand hygiene, to help prevent the spread of COVID-19.

 Baker College will not require anyone to receive a vaccine.
 However, believing it is in the best interest of everyone in its campus communities, leadership is strongly encouraging all faculty, staff and students to get vaccinated when eligible.
 Additionally, in partnership with Rite Aid, Baker College is currently offering on-campus vaccination clinic sites for Baker students and staff.